CEFR-Annotated WordNet: LLM-Based Proficiency-Guided Semantic Database for Language Learning: Experiments

 To verify the accuracy of our CEFR-level annotations, we built and evaluated several contextual lexical CEFR-level classifiers (Figure~\ref{fig:classifier}).
 The goal was to assess how well models trained on our automatically annotated data could predict gold-standard CEFR levels.
-We also trained various LLM-based classifiers to evaluate their effectiveness for this task.
+We also trained several LLM-based classifiers to evaluate their effectiveness for this task.
+In this study, we did not conduct a manual spot-check of the transferred sense-level labels.
+Although expert validation would strengthen the reliability of the resource, rigorous CEFR-level judgment typically requires carefully designed protocols and multiple trained raters.
+We therefore leave such manual evaluation to future work.